saikk9834/MongoDB-Node-App/Sample-Application-1/sample-app1-README.md

 After performing Create, Read and Update operations successfully, you are required to go to the 'Delete' tab, and try deleting any entry.
 You will see a message that will request you to make some changes.
 Follow those steps and thereafter the 'Delete' button will function.

-## How to make the DELETE button work
+## How to make the DELETE button work?
 Please make sure that you have made the following changes before trying out DELETE function:
 1. Click on the exit Button to close the program